An Introduction to Fire Ants

 As an invasive species, they now live in many countries across the world, it is believed that they reached these countries via shipping crates.

-The ants can uniquely deal with a flood situation, they gather to form a raft with the queen in the middle, they float until they come across dry land.
+Fire ants can uniquely deal with a flood situation, they gather to form a raft with the queen in the middle, they float until they come across dry land, see fire ant videos below.

-During droughts they can also dig their nests deep to the water table.
+During droughts fire ants can also dig their nests deep to the water table.

 To learn about one of the interesting ways in which we have chosen to control the invasive fire ants see bio control.